Proposal for a New National Museum

 A Meeting Place for Future Generations

 Imagining a new purpose for the Custom House.
-An Adaptive Reuse Proposal from 2018 inspired by visits to the British Museum and Singapore National Art Gallery.
+An Adaptive Reuse Proposal from 2018 influenced by visits to the British Museum and Singapore National Art Gallery.
 Suggestion that the Collection of the National Museum of Ireland (Archaeology etc) be relocated to a building of International Standing situated in a more prominent Public Setting.

 The Proposition is for a major Architectural Intervention involving substantial re-imagining of the Custom House courtyard spaces & their enclosure by a bespoke glazed roof structure.
 A new Riverfront Plaza , Classical Gardens and a Feature Walkway are also proposed.